KevGildea/KevGildea.github.io/_posts/2021-03-19-Euler-Axis-Vector-Mapping.md

 </p>

 ### Mapping of two vectors
 Now, consider the case where instead of having two complete coordinate systems represented by basis vectors, we only have two vectors a and b, which we want to use to represent a rotation between the two coordinate systems.
-Obviously, there will not be a unique solution to this problem so we need to define the Screw axis about which we rotate.
+Clearly, there will not be a unique solution to this problem so we need to define the Screw axis about which we rotate.

 Two obvious candidate axes that can be chosen for this are:
 1) the cross product of the vectors, which will be mutually perpindicular to both a and b, or